 The Supreme Court's 1999 decision in City of Monterey v.
 Del Monte Dunes at Monterey, Ltd. was the first in which the Court upheld an award of damages for a regulatory taking.
 The Court also held that a jury trial for takings damages was permissible and that government arguments that courts have no business "second-guessing" local land-use regulations have no constitutional support.
 On the other hand, the case rose through the federal judicial system only because, at the time the taking occurred, California had no state provision for paying temporary takings damages.
 (During the course of litigation the state purchased the land, thus terminating the period for which damages were sought.)
 Now every state allows for temporary takings compensation (at least in theory).
 The case provides no assurance that federal courts will hear takings cases or that state courts will have to permit jury trials.
-Furthermore, it contains troubling dicta (comments not necessary to decide the case and therefore not binding in subsequent cases) that might be construed as limiting the requirement that government demonstrate a "rough proportionality" between harms and corrective requirements in cases involving government demands for forced dedication of property in exchange for development permits.
-159 While critics of property rights have made too much of those dicta, 160 the fact remains that the Court is hesitating in developing a coherent property rights jurisprudence.
+Furthermore, it contains troubling dicta (comments not necessary to decide the case and therefore not binding in subsequent cases) that might be construed as limiting the requirement that government demonstrate a "rough proportionality" between harms and corrective requirements in cases involving government demands for forced dedication of property in exchange for development permits.173 In Lingle, the Court cited Del Monte Dunes as "emphasizing that we have not extended [the Dolan rough proportionality] standard 'beyond the special context of [such] exactions.""174

-In the only property rights case decided during its 1999-2000 term, Olech v.
-Village of Willowbrook, 161 the Court found that a local government deprived a landowner of equal protection of the laws.
+Among the Supreme Court's other recent property rights cases is Village of Willowbrook v.
+Olech,175 where the Court found that a local government deprived a landowner of equal protection of the laws.
 The village had vindictively refused a water hookup and then demanded an easement of twice the normal width because the landowner had earlier sued for an injury on village property.
 While it is fortunate that Mrs. Olech could prove actual malice, the need for her to prove that she was treated differently from others highlights the lack of a coherent basis upon which a court might have protected her property rights in and of themselves.